Beyond the Standard Model Higgs physics: Hunting $h \rightarrow bs$ with Higgs-strahlung at CEPC and FCC-ee: Collider analysis

-In contrast to the case at the center-of-mass energy of $240$ GeV, the cross section of the signal evaluated at $350$ GeV is smaller by a factor of approximately $0.5$.
-In addition, a new background process ($e^-e^+\to t\bar{t}$) opens up, which has a significant impact on the signal significance.
-Similar to the previous scenario at $240$ GeV, the most promising result corresponds to BMP1.
-For this reason, we only present the results for this case in Fig.~\ref{Significance380GeV}.
+At a center-of-mass energy of 365 GeV, the signal cross section is reduced by a factor of approximately between 0.6-0.7 relative to the 240 GeV case.
+Additionally, a new background process —$e^-e^+\to t\bar{t}$— becomes kinematically accessible, although its impact on signal significance remains modest.
+As with the signal, the dominant background processes also experience a reduction in their cross sections, with suppression factors ranging from 0.49 to 0.87 (see Table~\ref{tb:XS-BGD350}).
+Despite the decrease in the signal cross section, the overall significance improves at $\sqrt{s}=365$ GeV, primarily due to the substantially lower background yields expected at this higher energy.
+Figure~\ref{Significance365GeV} displays the signal significance as a function of the flavor-violating parameters $\chi_{bs}$, $\tan\beta$ for (a) $\cos(\alpha-\beta)=-0.05$ and (b) $\cos(\alpha-\beta)=-0.1$.
+In both cases an integrated luminosity of 1 ab$^{-1}$, and BDT cut of 0.925 were considered.

-From Fig.~\ref{Significance380GeV} we observe a potential discovery of the signal process if one considers integrated luminosities $\gtrsim 250$ fb$^{-1}$ for FCC-ee.
+From Fig.~\ref{Significance365GeV}(b) we observe a potential discovery of the signal process if one considers integrated luminosities $\gtrsim 1$ ab$^{-1}$, $2 \lesssim \chi_{bs} \lesssim 6$ and $10 \lesssim \tan\beta \lesssim 20$.
 These results, combined with those reported for the $240$ GeV case, present an excellent opportunity for experimental scrutiny.
 Such validation could lead to an irrefutable discovery of physics beyond the SM.